melvinroest/GildedRose-Refactoring-Kata-Practice/README.md

 To run use: `npm test` as there is only one user of this particular app, all the testcases! 😄

+My solution is to be found at: `gilded_rose.js`

+Link to the challenge: https://github.com/emilybache/GildedRose-Refactoring-Kata

-gilded_rose_original.js is slightly altered.
+`gilded_rose_original.js` is slightly altered.
 I altered the Shop constructor, since the requirements kind of specify that an item cannot have a quality of or more, which I also interpreted as that it cannot be instantialized as 50 or more (unless it's an exception to the rule).
-Other than that is completely similar, the actual challenge can be found on: https://github.com/emilybache/GildedRose-Refactoring-Kata
+Other than that is completely similar, if you get nervous by my messy way of working reference: https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/master/js-jasmine/src/gilded_rose.js

 **Sounds fun and all but why would I want to do this?**